Healthcare expenditure statistics

 This article forms part of an online publication on Health in the European Union.

-Current healthcare expenditure in Germany and France was equivalent to 11.7 % and 11.1 %, respectively, of gross domestic product (GDP), more than in any other EU Member State — see Table 1.
-The next highest ratios were in Sweden (10.9 %), Belgium (10.7 %), Austria (10.4 %), the Netherlands (10.2 %) and Denmark (10.0 %); none of the remaining EU Member States recorded double-digit ratios.
-Note that current healthcare expenditure in Switzerland was equivalent to 11.3 % of GDP, lower than the ratio in Germany, while this ratio reached 10.5 % in Norway.
-By contrast, current healthcare expenditure accounted for less than 7.5 % of GDP in 12 Member States, with Luxembourg recording the lowest ratio (5.4 %).
+Current healthcare expenditure in Germany and France was equivalent to 12.8 % and 12.2 %, respectively, of gross domestic product (GDP), more than in any other EU Member State – see Table 1.
+The next highest ratios were in Austria (11.5 %), Sweden (11.4 %), the Netherlands (11.1 %) and Belgium (11.1 %).
+Spain, Portugal and Denmark were the only other EU Member States to record double-digit ratios.
+Note that current healthcare expenditure in Switzerland was equivalent to 11.8 % of GDP and that Norway also had a double-digit ratio (2019 data).
+By contrast, current healthcare expenditure accounted for less than 7.5 % of GDP in six Member States, with Luxembourg recording the lowest ratio (5.8 %).

-These disparities were less apparent when expenditure was expressed in purchasing power standards (PPS); this measure adjusts for differences in price levels between the EU Member States.
-Germany (4 659 PPS per inhabitant), the Netherlands (4 102 PPS per inhabitant) and Austria (4 078 PPS per inhabitant) recorded the highest ratios of healthcare expenditure per inhabitant in PPS terms, closely followed by Sweden (3 968 PPS per inhabitant).
-Romania (1 354 PPS per inhabitant) and Bulgaria (1 317 PPS per inhabitant) had the lowest ratios.
-As such, by taking account of price level differences, the ratio between the highest (Germany) and lowest (Bulgaria) levels of healthcare expenditure per inhabitant was considerably narrower than the equivalent ratio in euro terms mentioned above, as it was 3.5 : 1.
+These disparities were less apparent when expenditure is expressed in purchasing power standards (PPS).
+This measure adjusts for differences in price levels between the EU Member States.
+Germany (4 831 PPS per inhabitant), the Netherlands (4 302 PPS per inhabitant) and Austria (4 095 PPS per inhabitant) recorded the highest ratios of healthcare expenditure per inhabitant in PPS terms.
+Croatia (1 448 PPS per inhabitant) and Romania (1 428 PPS per inhabitant) had the lowest ratios.
+As such, by taking account of price level differences, the ratio between the highest (Germany) and lowest (Romania) levels of healthcare expenditure per inhabitant was considerably narrower than the equivalent ratio in euro terms mentioned above, as it was 3.4 : 1.

 Developments over time

-Table 2 and Figures 2 and 3 highlight the developments in the level of healthcare expenditure in recent years, focusing on a comparison between 2012 and 2019.
-Note that the analyses are presented in current price terms and so reflect price changes (inflation and deflation) as well as real changes in expenditure.
+Table 2 and Figures 2 and 3 highlight the developments in the level of healthcare expenditure in recent years, focusing on a comparison between 2012 and 2020.
+Note that the analyses in Table 2 and Figure 2 are presented in current price terms and so reflect price changes (inflation and deflation) as well as real changes in expenditure.

 As well as being affected by price changes, comparisons of healthcare expenditure over time can also be influenced by demographic changes.
-Figure 2 shows the average healthcare expenditure per inhabitant in 2012 and 2019 (see footnotes under the figure for cases where alternative years have been used).
-Greece was the only country where a lower expenditure per inhabitant in 2019 than in 2012 was recorded (-11.9 %.).
-As with the rate of change based on overall expenditure, Romania recorded the largest increase, with average expenditure per inhabitant increasing by 111.2 %.
-Again, Estonia (up 80.5 %), Lithuania (74.4 %) and Bulgaria (43.5 %) recorded large increases in expenditure per inhabitant, as did Latvia (70.7 %, between 2013 and 2019).
+Figure 2 shows the average healthcare expenditure per inhabitant in 2012 and 2020 (see footnotes under the figure for cases where alternative years have been used).
+Greece was the only EU Member State where a lower level of expenditure per inhabitant was recorded in 2020 than in 2012, down 3.5 %.
+As with the rate of change based on overall expenditure, Romania recorded the largest increase, with average expenditure per inhabitant increasing by 127.5 %.
+The Baltic Member States recorded the next largest increases: Estonia up 98.0 %, Lithuania up 90.3 % and Latvia up 88.5 % (between 2013 and 2020).

-A total of 14 of the EU Member States reported a lower ratio of healthcare expenditure to GDP in 2019 than in 2012 (2013 or 2014 for some Member States), while the other 13 reported a higher ratio in 2019.
-By far the largest fall was in Ireland, where the ratio was 4.0 percentage points lower in 2019 (6.7 %) than it had been in 2012 (10.7 %).
-In the Member States where the ratio was higher in 2019 than it had been in 2012, the increase was 1.2 percentage points or less, with the largest increases in Latvia and Romania.
-Among the non-member countries shown in Figure 3, Norway with a ratio of 1.7 percentage points and Switzerland with 1.0 percentage points recorded larger increases in their healthcare expenditure relative to GDP.
+A total of 22 of the EU Member States reported a higher ratio of healthcare expenditure to GDP in 2020 than in 2012 (shorter time series for some Member States), while two reported no overall change and three a lower ratio.
+By far the largest fall was in Ireland, where the ratio was 3.5 percentage points (pp) lower in 2020 (7.1 %) than it had been in 2012 (10.6 %); falls of 0.3 pp and 0.2 pp were observed in Slovakia and Hungary, respectfully.
+In the EU Member States where the ratio was higher in 2020 than it had been in 2012, the increase was 1.6 pp or less in most cases, with larger increases in Estonia (up 1.9 pp), Latvia (up 2.0 pp between 2013 and 2020) and Germany (also up 2.0 pp).
+Among the non-EU member countries shown in Figure 3, Norway recorded a relatively large increase, up 1.7 pp between 2012 and 2019.

 Overview of healthcare financing, functions and providers

-Healthcare expenditure can be analysed from three perspectives: the sources of financing; the healthcare functions that are financed; the providers of healthcare.
+Healthcare expenditure can be analysed from three perspectives: the sources of financing, the healthcare functions that are financed and the providers of healthcare.

-Table 4 shows how the expenditure for each of the largest sources of financing, functions and providers changed between 2012 and 2019.
-Data are available for 21 EU Member States.
+Table 4 shows how the expenditure for each of the largest sources of financing, functions and providers changed between 2012 and 2020.
+Note that for the EU, some of the EU Member States and some of the non-EU member countries the rates of change cover a shorter time period.

-In terms of healthcare functions, in six EU Member States (for example, in Romania or in the Netherlands) the largest increase was for expenditure on curative and rehabilitative care, while in two others (Austria and Italy) expenditure increased most for medical goods.
-As such, in more than half of the Member States for which data are available (13 out of 21; for example, in Germany), the increase in expenditure on other functions was greater than for curative and rehabilitative care or for medical goods.
+In terms of healthcare functions, in eight EU Member States (for example, in Romania) the largest increase was for expenditure on curative and rehabilitative care, while in Italy expenditure increased most for medical goods.
+In the remaining 18 EU Member States, the increase in expenditure on other functions was greater than for curative and rehabilitative care or for medical goods.
+Greece recorded a decrease in expenditure on the two large functions, whereas all other Member States recorded increases.

-For healthcare providers, the largest increase in expenditure between 2012 and 2019 in eight EU Member States (for example, in Romania) was for hospitals, while in seven more (for example, in Lithuania) it was for providers of ambulatory health care.
-In Sweden, the increase between 2012 and 2019 was similar for hospitals and ambulatory health care expenditures.
-As none of the countries reported the largest increase for retailers and other providers of medical goods, there were five EU Member States (for example, Estonia) where expenditure for other providers increased more than for these three large providers.
+For healthcare providers, the largest increase in expenditure between 2012 and 2020 in 11 EU Member States (for example, in Romania) was for hospitals, while in three more (for example, in Lithuania) it was for providers of ambulatory health care.
+As none of the Member States reported the largest increase for retailers and other providers of medical goods, expenditure for other providers increased more than for these three large providers in the 13 remaining EU Member States (for example, in Estonia).
+Greece recorded a decrease in expenditure for the three large providers, whereas all other Member States recorded increases.

-While Tables 3 and 4 offered an overview of the three perspectives (sources of financing, functions and providers), the remainder of this article looks at each of these perspectives in more detail.
+While Tables 3 and 4 offer an overview of the three perspectives (sources of financing, functions and providers), the remainder of this article looks at each of these perspectives in more detail.

 Healthcare expenditure by financing scheme

-Compulsory schemes and accounts financed more than 75.0 % of healthcare expenditure in 13 EU Member States in 2019
+Government and compulsory schemes/accounts together financed more than 75.0 % of healthcare expenditure in 17 EU Member States in 2020

-Figure 4 provides a simplified analysis of healthcare expenditure by financing scheme, distinguishing: government schemes, compulsory contributory health insurance schemes and compulsory medical savings accounts (which are generally part of the social security system and are hereafter referred to as compulsory schemes/accounts), as well as all other financing agents.
-The share of government schemes and compulsory schemes/accounts in total current healthcare expenditure was in excess of 80.0 % in Luxembourg (where the highest share was recorded, at 85.0 %), Sweden, Germany, France, Denmark, the Netherlands, Croatia, Czechia and Romania; it was also above 80.0 % in Norway (which reported a share that was above that registered in any of the EU Member States, at 85.8 %) and Iceland among the EFTA countries.
+Figure 4 provides a simplified analysis of healthcare expenditure by financing scheme, distinguishing: government schemes, compulsory schemes/accounts, as well as all other financing agents.
+The combined share of government schemes and compulsory schemes/accounts in total current healthcare expenditure was in excess of 85.0 % in Czechia (where the highest share was recorded, at 87.7 %), Luxembourg, Sweden and Germany; it was also above 85.0 % in Norway (2019 data).
+In a further 13 EU Member States, the combined share was above 75.0 %, as was also the case in Iceland.
+The lowest combined share of these two major sources was 61.8 % in Greece.

-Compulsory schemes/accounts accounted for three quarters or more of overall spending on healthcare in Luxembourg (80.3 %), France (78.2 %), Germany (78.1 %), Slovakia (77.4 %), Croatia (76.7 %) and the Netherlands (76.2 %) in 2019, but less than 5.0 % in Spain, Portugal, Ireland and Italy.
+Compulsory schemes/accounts accounted for three-quarters or more of overall spending on healthcare in Luxembourg (79.3 %), France (78.5 %), Germany (76.1 %), Slovakia (75.7 %) and Croatia (75.5 %) in 2020, but less than 5.0 % in Spain, Portugal, Ireland and Italy.
 It should be noted that compulsory schemes/accounts do not exist in Denmark, Latvia, Malta and Sweden.
-By contrast, Sweden (84.9 %) and Denmark (83.3 %) reported that government schemes accounted for more than four fifths of their expenditure on healthcare, while shares of between 65.0 % and 75.0 % were registered in Ireland, Italy and Spain.
+By contrast, Sweden (85.9 %) and Denmark (84.9 %) reported that government schemes accounted for more than four-fifths of their expenditure on healthcare, while shares above 75.0 % were (also) registered in Ireland and Italy.

 Table 5 provides a similar analysis of healthcare expenditure by financing scheme, but with more detail concerning other financing schemes.

-The third largest source of healthcare funding was household out-of-pocket payments, whose share averaged 15.4 % in the EU in 2019.
-The share of out-of-pocket payments accounted for above one third of total healthcare expenditure in Bulgaria (37.8 %), Latvia (35.6 %), Greece (35.2 %) and Malta (34.3 %).
-France and Luxembourg were the only EU Member State where household out-of-pocket payments accounted for less than one tenth (9.3 % and 9.6 %, respectively) of healthcare expenditure.
+The third largest source of healthcare funding was generally household out-of-pocket payments.
+In 2020, the share of out-of-pocket payments accounted for more than one-third of total healthcare expenditure in Bulgaria (35.5 %), Malta (34.1 %, 2019 data) and Greece (33.4 %).
+The Netherlands, France and Luxembourg were the only EU Member States where household out-of-pocket payments accounted for less than one-tenth of healthcare expenditure, with shares of 9.3 %, 8.9 % and 8.4 %, respectively.

-Voluntary health insurance schemes generally represented a small share of healthcare financing in the EU in 2019, averaging 3.9 %.
-Their relative share peaked at 14.3 % in Slovenia, while shares above one tenth were also recorded in Ireland and Cyprus.
-The shares in these three Member States were clearly greater than elsewhere, as the next highest share was 7.7 % (in Portugal).
-There were five EU Member States where voluntary health insurance schemes provided less than 1.0 % of the finance for healthcare expenditure in 2019, with the lowest share recorded in Czechia (0.2 %).
+Voluntary health insurance schemes generally represented a small share of healthcare financing in the EU in 2020.
+Their relative share peaked at 13.4 % in Slovenia; the next highest share was 9.0 % in Ireland.
+There were five EU Member States where voluntary health insurance schemes provided less than 1.0 % of the finance for healthcare expenditure in 2020, with the lowest share recorded in Czechia (0.1 %).

 The final analysis concerning financing (see Figure 5), shows the same sources of financing as in Table 5, but presented as values per inhabitant (in PPS) rather than as a share of all healthcare expenditure.
 This analysis shows how much on average is spent per inhabitant from each of the different sources.
 The total for all sources (the overall height of each stacked bar) shows the overall expenditure per inhabitant.
 To put this in perspective, the EU Member States, the EFTA countries and Bosnia and Herzegovina have been ranked based on their overall level of current healthcare expenditure relative to GDP.